Full-Size Data Loggers

-Logger Control Software: LoggerNet software is used to create monitoring programs and to retrieve data from logger to PC.
+Logger Control Software: LoggerNet software is used to create monitoring programs and retrieve data from the logger to the PC.

 Custom Programming: Slope Indicator offers custom monitoring programs for Campbell data loggers.
 The programs, which are created with LoggerNet and can be modified by the user, significantly reduce the time and expense required to deploy the data acquisition system.

 Argus Web-Based Monitoring: Processing and distributing the data collected by data loggers can be a daunting task.
 Atlas Monitoring Software provides an efficient and cost-effective solution to this problem.
 Atlas automatically processes readings, checks for alarms, displays graphs and generates reports.
 Distribution is immediate because Atlas works on the Internet.
 Users can view and download data with their web browsers, whether they are at work, at home, at a client's office, or halfway around the world.